prahladyeri/tiddly/README.md

 	requests.post('http://localhost:5000/dual', json={"text":"chai and biscuit."})

+You can use the accompanying `test.py` or any other tool like `curl` to make these requests.
 Now, open up the browser again and visit below `url` to list all the records in the `dual` table:

 	http://127.0.0.1:5000/dual

+After running the above command, you should be able to see something like this:

+	{
+	  "data": [
+		{
+		  "id": 1,
+		  "text": "chai and biscuit."
+		}
+	  ],
+	  "status": "success",
+	  "verb": "GET"
+	}

+Similarly, you can try out the other verbs - `PUT` and `DELETE` to update and delete records respectively.
 To create your own new table, open the `models.py` in a text-editor and define your own class based on the sqlalchemy declarative `Base` class.
 Write the new class code around the other defined Model classes, for example the `Dual` class:

 	class Dual(Base):
 		__tablename__ = "dual"